devcybiko/gregsmithwiki/content/teaching/gregs55.md

 ## Personal Rules
 1. Be humble
 7. Cover your mouth when you seneze or coiugh and say excuse me
+23. Go out of your way to make others feel special
+30. Follow the ABCs of etiquette

+29. Call or text me if you have a question about homework and leave a message - once

 ## How to treat others
 2. Make eye contact.